 He served in the US Navy during part of World War II (1944-1946) and was honorably discharged at age 19.

 Bill was an accomplished vocalist and guitarist.
 He was also an excellent deejay in Lubbock, Kermit, and Midland-Odessa, Texas, as well as Clovis, New Mexico.

 Founder of “The Picks”, Buddy Holly’s main backup group of 1957 Crickets’ fame, Bill was a world-famous high tenor.

 Bill Pickering sang professionally with the Pickering Family Quartet, The Plainsmen Quartet, Buddy Holly and The Crickets, and on Columbia Records with The Picks.
 Bill then sang as Billy Duane of Guyden Records, but continued as Bill Pickering with The Pickering Brothers of Stop Records, Nashville, Tennessee, as well as Daffan Records and Stoneway Records of Houston, Texas, and with Buddy Holly & The Picks.

-Bill and his first wife Hazel were the parents of sons: the late Monte Duane Moore and Michael O’Neal Moore of Dallas, TX.
-He adopted the three sons of his second wife Carolyn: Robert Charles, John Thomas, and James Craig Pickering.
-He married his 3rd wife Grace of Lubbock in the early 1980s.
+Bill and his first wife Hazel were the parents of sons: the late Monte Duane Pickering Moore and Michael O’Neal Pickering Moore of Indian Wells, CA. In 1973, he adopted the three sons of his second wife Carolyn: Robert Charles, John Thomas, and James Craig Pickering.
+He married his 3rd wife Grace of Lubbock in the early 1980's.

 Please Note: Bill Pickering died a few months after the Houston Holly/Picks sessions on January 25, 1985 and is buried in the family plot at Red Hill Cemetery, near Murchison, Texas.